Do for one what you wish you could do for many, and I promise it will be enough. Christine Clarity McDonald

 Support Christine's Vision!

 There are many costs associated with operating Christine's Vision, including travel expenses, sighted guidance and marketing materials to name a few.
 If you believe in Christine's unique ability to bring awareness to social justice issues, please consider supporting her vision by CLICKING HERE to make an online donation or by sending checks to P.O.
-Box 1331, St. Peters, MO 63376!
+Box 185, St. Charles, MO 63302!

 Christine McDonald is an internationally recognized author and speaker on the social injustices facing underserved populations today.
 As a survivor of human trafficking, homelessness, and addiction, Christine- now blind as a result of a disease that forced her to choose between her unborn child and her eyesight- is on a mission to bring justice and awareness to the forefront of social change through education and unconditional love.